Solving Imperfect-Recall Games via Sum-of-Squares Optimization: (SOS)-Concave and (SOS)-Monotone IREFGs

 With respect to the SVC method utilized in~\Cref{sec:multiplayer}, when an IREFG is concave, a joint profile $\mu$ is a Nash equilibrium \emph{if and only if} it is a (\ref{eq:NE-KKT-system}) point.
 Since the strategy set $\gS$ is nonempty, convex, and compact, Proposition~\ref{prop:exist-unique-NE} guarantees existence, so the \emph{Select} step is always feasible and returns an NE without any cuts.

 \begin{corollary} If the IREFG $\game$ is concave, then any feasible point of the Select step (without any cuts) is an NE.
 Furthermore, if $\game$ is strictly monotone, the NE is unique and the Select step returns that unique equilibrium. \end{corollary} While concavity and monotonicity are widely studied, it is in general hard to \emph{verify} these properties~\citep{ahmadi2013np,leon2025certifying}.
 Towards improving the tractability of these classes,~\cite{helton2010semidefinite} introduced `effective' SOS-variants thereof, which are verifiable using a single SDP.
-In particular, we call an IREFG $\game$ \emph{SOS-concave} if, for every $i\in\mathcal{N}$, the negative block Hessian is an SOS-matrix polynomial on $\mathcal S$, i.e., there exists a real matrix polynomial $F_i(\mu)$ such that
+In particular, we call an IREFG $\game$ \emph{SOS-concave} if, for every $i\in\mathcal{N}$, the negative block Hessian is an SOS-matrix polynomial on $\mathcal S$, i.e., there exists a real matrix polynomial $F_i(\mu)$ such that $-\mathbf H_{u_i}(\mu)=F_i(\mu) F_i(\mu)^\top,\ \forall \mu\in\mathcal S,\ \forall i\in\mathcal{N}$.
+Furthermore, we call $\game$ \emph{SOS-monotone} if its negative symmetrized Jacobian is an SOS-matrix polynomial, i.e., there exists a real matrix polynomial $F(\mu)$ such that $-\SJ(\mu)=F(\mu)F(\mu)^\top,\ \forall\mu\in\mathcal S$.